Internationalization of education

 (2) College of Asia Pacific (CAP)

-Under the CAP scheme, in addition to short-term dispatch, we provide our courses to the Association of Pacific Rim Universities (APRU) and implement the COIL program.
+Under the CAP scheme, in addition to short-term dispatch, we provide our courses to the Association of Pacific Rim Universities (APRU), an international university consortium to which our university belongs, and implement the COIL program.

 *Short-term language trainings